Greece says wants positive agenda with Turkey after ministers' spat | Law-Order

-"There is a clear will of (Prime Minister Kyriakos) Mitsotakis' government to promote a positive agenda," the foreign ministry said in a statement, adding that Greece was interested in "a range of cooperation, especially in the economic sector."
-"There were and there are differences," the statement said, adding that Greece was committed to upholding international law.
+"There is a clear will of (Prime Minister Kyriakos) Mitsotakis' government to promote a positive agenda," the foreign ministry said in a statement, adding that Greece was interested in "a range of cooperation, especially in the economic sector".
+"There were, and there are, differences," it said, adding that Greece was committed to upholding international law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)